 Childhood Acute Lymphoblastic Leukemia Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Postinduction Treatment for Childhood ALL

-Evidence (intensification for high-risk ALL):
+Evidence (intensification for standard-risk ALL):